PredictionIO/Programmers-Guide-to-Machine-Intelligence-with-PredictionIO/chapter2.md

 Recall the the first step of the algorithm is to generate random values for one of the matrices.
 Generally, each time we run the algorithm we get different initial values and because these initial values are different, the final results can vary as well.
 Often when we are testing, we want the algorithm to be deterministic and produce the exact same results each time we run it.
 To do so, we pass in a value for this seed parameter.
 In the example above, we passed the value 3 as a seed.

 ## Another dataset.
-Before moving on, let's try building a recommender with a small dataset.
-The [Small MovieLens Latest dataset](http://files.grouplens.org/datasets/movielens/ml-latest-small-README.html) contains slightly over 100,000 ratings of about eight thousand movies by 706 users.
+Before moving on, let's try building a recommender with a moderate sized dataset.
+The [ MovieLens Latest dataset](http://files.grouplens.org/datasets/movielens/ml-latest-README.html) contains slightly over 20 million ratings of about 27,000 movies by 229,000 users.
 You already know all the steps to build a recommender.
 Can you do so with this data?
 The `ratings.csv` file contains lines like
 $$1,122,5,838985046$$

 which means that person 1 gave movie 122 a rating of a 5 at Unix timestamp 838985046 (Friday, August 2, 1996 at 11:24GMT).
 The file movies.csv matches those movie IDs with actual movie titles (movie 122 in this case is Boomerang).
-You might want to write your import code to put the names of the movies in the data store.

-### one solution.
-First, here is the code I used to import the data:
+We could import our data as before using a similar python script but there is a faster way to load large datasets.
+We will first use the following Python script to convert the movie data into a json file:

 ```

 import predictionio
+exporter = predictionio.FileExporter(file_name="my_events.json")

 def readMovieInfo(filename):
 	movies = {}